The Antichrist (book): Paul and the promise of eternal life

-Nietzsche believes the four Gospels are a false account of Jesus' ministry and teachings, a supposed evidence of the "corruption already present within early Christianity".
 To assert that there is life after death, the apostles ignored Jesus' example of blessed living.
 Paul emphasizes the concept of immortality in First Corinthians 15:17, as Nietzsche explains:St. Paul...gave a logical quality to that conception, that indecent conception, in this way: "If Christ did not rise from the dead, then all our faith is in vain!"—And at once there sprang from the Gospels the most contemptible of all unfulfillable promises, the shameless doctrine of personal immortality....
 Paul even preached it as a reward....Paul used the promise of life after death as a way to seize tyrannical power over the masses of lower-class people.
 This changed Christianity from a peace movement that achieves actual happiness into a religion whose final judgment offers possible resurrection and eternal life.
 Paul falsified the history of Christianity, the history of Israel, and the history of mankind by making them all seem to be a preparation for the crucifixion.
 "The vast lie of personal immortality destroys all reason, all natural instinct—henceforth, everything in the instincts that is beneficial, that fosters life and that safeguards the future is a cause of suspicion".

 Nietzsche claims that Paul's pretense of holiness and his use of priestly concepts were typically Jewish.
 Christianity separated itself from Judaism as though it was the chosen religion, "just as if the Christian were the meaning, the salt, the standard and even the last judgment of all the rest".

+Nietzsche is particularly opposed to the Christian notion of "equality of all souls before God", which laid the foundation for egalitarianism and eroded the great aristocracies of the past.

+The poisonous doctrine, "equal rights for all," has been propagated as a Christian principle: out of the secret nooks and crannies of bad instinct Christianity has waged a deadly war upon all feelings of reverence and distance between man and man, which is to say, upon the first prerequisite to every step upward, to every development of civilization—out of the ressentiment of the masses it has forged its chief weapons...let us not underestimate the fatal influence that Christianity has had, even upon politics!
+Nowadays no one has courage any more for special rights, for the right of dominion, for feelings of honourable pride in himself and his equals—for the pathos of distance....

+For Nietzsche, "wrong never lies in unequal rights; it lies in the assertion of 'equal' rights".